Choose your language:

 An O-1 Visa holder is admitted to the United States initially for a three year period.
 An extension to the duration of your visa can be petitioned, and the USCIS will determine additional time necessary to accomplish the duties of the job that the visa holder was hired to accomplish.
 Visas may be extended indefinitely in additional one year increments.
 In order to file a Petition for O-1 Visa status, the foreign national must complete a petition (Form I-129) and file it with the USCIS Regional Service Center within four months prior to the start of the requested date.

 Although an O-1 Petition may take several months to resolve, an additional $1,000 processing fee may allow the USCIS to settle a Petition within 15 days of receiving the petition.
-At Catherine R. Henin-Clark, P.A., a large portion of our practice is devoted to assisting individuals and their potential employers with O-1 extraordinary ability visa assistance.
+At Dean Mead, a large portion of our practice is devoted to assisting individuals and their potential employers with O-1 extraordinary ability visa assistance.
 We have more than 25 years of legal experience, and can be trusted to successfully prepare your O-1 Visa.

-If you have a question, or want to schedule an initial case evaluation where you can speak directly to our attorneys or support staff, do not hesitate to give us a call.
-Contact Catherine R. Henin-Clark, P.A. to speak with our attorneys or support staff about your visa needs.
-Attorney Henin-Clark is one of the few lawyers who do not hesitate to give her personal contact information to her clients where they can reach her at any time of day.
+If you have a question where you can speak directly to our attorneys or support staff, do not hesitate to give us a call.
+Please contact Catherine Henin-Clark at firstname.lastname@example.org about your visa needs.
+She doesn’t hesitate to give her cell phone number to her clients where they can reach her at any time of day.

-Many of the clients of Catherine R. Henin-Clark, P.A. are world champion athletes, including water skiers, snowboarders, motocross racers, sumo wrestlers, wake boarders, and other professional athletes.
-Our firm has also handled many successful O-1 visas for other persons who are experts in their field, including musicians, acrobats, and scientists.
+Many of our clients are world champion athletes, including water skiers, snowboarders, motocross racers, sumo wrestlers, wake boarders, and other professional athletes.
+Attorneys in our Immigration department have also handled many successful O-1 visas for other persons who are experts in their field, including musicians, acrobats, and scientists.

 No matter where you are, we can help you realize your dreams.
-If your native language is French or Spanish, we can speak your language!
-In addition, we proudly serve cities across the United States, from Winter Park, Orlando, and Miami, in Florida to Chicago, New York City, and Los Angeles.
+If your native language is French or Spanish, we can assist you.